SquareBracketAssociates/LearningOOPWithPharo/README.md

-# Learning Object-Oriented Programming with Pharo
+# Learning Object-Oriented Programming, Design and TDD with Pharo

 [![Build status][badge]][travis]

-This repository contains the sources of the book *Learning Object-Oriented Programming and Design with Pharo* by S. Ducasse.
+This repository contains the sources of the book *Learning Object-Oriented Programming, Design and TDD with Pharo* by S. Ducasse with Damien Pollet.
 It is a follow up of *Botincs: Learning programming with Squeak*.
 But its contents are far more advanced and fun :).

 The book is automatically built and available at: